-Deploying another vaccine will mean much to so many: to people itching to get a jab so they can see their grandkids; to the families of the more than 500,000 Americans who’ve died of COVID-19; but also, to the researchers and scientists who’ve worked tirelessly over the past year to help create a solution to our global crisis.
+Deploying another vaccine will mean much to so many: to people itching to get a shot so they can see their grandkids; to the families of the more than 500,000 Americans who’ve died of COVID-19; but also, to the researchers and scientists who’ve worked tirelessly over the past year to help create a solution to our global crisis.

 Hanneke Schuitemaker, PhD, the vice president and global head of viral vaccine discovery and translational medicine at Johnson & Johnson, is one of those researchers.
-She helped develop the vaccine and has since been involved with analysing the data from the Johnson & Johnson trials.
+She helped develop the vaccine and has since been involved with analyzing the data from the Johnson & Johnson trials.
 I spoke with her back in April, when she was working 14-hour days to create a vaccine she deeply hoped would work.
 When her team released first released their phase three trial data showing their study determined the vaccine was safe and effective in January, I reached out to catch up.

 From her home office in The Netherlands, Dr. Schuitemaker spoke with me via Zoom in anticipation of the milestone achieved over this past weekend, telling me that her team is happy with their results, and have even carved out time in their schedules to celebrate some of their big wins virtually.
 But they’re also not done fighting.
 They’re looking for ways to improve their vaccine, and planning for how they’ll handle the new coronavirus variants sprouting up across the globe.
 During our call, she leaned in close to her camera, clasped her hands together, like she was about to let me in on a big secret, and said: “There’s always more work to be done.”

 Last time we talked in April, you were still in early stages of vaccine development, and had just picked a vaccine candidate to run with but had only tested it on animals at that point.
 Now, you’re so close to getting emergency approval for your vaccines.
 How do you feel?